Health Benefits of a Plant-Based Diet

 This post may contain affiliate links.
 Read my full disclosure here.

 Meanwhile, I was being monitored to check the status of the cancer.
 Within two months, the hot spots in my bones began to fade.
 My body actually encapsulated the lesion in my lung, and my liver enzymes normalized.
 I felt healthy and strong.
 And I have remained healthy for over 30 years.

 I also wanted to show that my completing the Ironman wasn’t a fluke.
-So, since my diagnosis, I’ve done the Ironman six times, have run 67 marathons, and set a number of world age-group fitness records in the process!”
+So, since my diagnosis, I’ve done the Ironman six times, have run 67 marathons and set a number of world age-group fitness records in the process!”

-Story taken from Dr. Neal Barnard’s 21-Day Vegan KickStart book.
+The story is taken from Dr. Neal Barnard’s 21-Day Vegan KickStart book.

 Other Great Success Stories